Undergraduate FdSc

 All about the course

 You will spend 50% of your time at university, studying six modules in total throughout the programme.
 The first year will comprise of modules such as; Foundations of Health and Wellbeing, Application of Skills to Support Health and Wellbeing 1 and Application of Skills to Support Health and Wellbeing 2.
-These modules will allow students to develop their professionalism, interpersonal skills and find out more about human anatomy, person-centred care, safeguarding, public health and health promotion.
+These modules will allow students to develop their professionalism, and interpersonal skills and find out more about human anatomy, person-centred care, safeguarding, public health and health promotion.

 The second year of the programme will include modules such as; Preparation for Professional Practice, Exploring Specific Health Issues and Developing and Changing Practice.
 These modules will develop knowledge of long-term conditions, medication management, coaching, service improvement and nursing interventions.

-You will spend the remaining 50% of your time working in healthcare settings alongside qualified practice assessors and supervisors. you will be expected to work the same shift patterns as your practice supervisor (including weekends and night duty) and will need to be able to travel to and from clinical placements.
-To be able to successfully complete the programme, you will be required to evidence 2300 programme hours.
+You will spend the remaining 50% of your time working in healthcare settings alongside qualified practice assessors and supervisors.
+You will be expected to work the same shift patterns as your practice supervisor (including weekends and night duty) and will need to be able to travel to and from clinical placements.
+To be able to successfully complete the programme, you will be required to evidence 2,300 programme hours.

 Year One